HCM in Sphynx

 How can you test for it?

-We recommend that all sphynx are tested.
-Due to the nature of the disease, you cannot test until they are 12 months old.
+We recommend that all sphynx are tested both by the new HCM DNA test and by cardiologist scanning.
+Due to the nature of the disease, you cannot test by cardiologist scan until they are fully grown, usually around 12 months old.
 We recommend this for all breeding cats and then annually.
 For all pet sphynx we recommend testing at least every 18 months from 12 months of age.
-Testing can vary in cost and is expensive, but well worthwhile.
+Testing can vary in cost and is expensive, but worthwhile.

 - Pro-BNP Blood test may indicate an issue with the heart, but it is not HCM specific.
 There is also a large error factor when using this test to diagnose HCM in sphynx

 - Echocardiogram – this is the gold standard for testing sphynx for HCM, and should be done by a feline cardiologist, not a general vet.
-There are currently five certified feline cardiologist in Australia.
+There are currently 7 certified veterinary cardiologists in Australia.
 When purchasing a sphynx please ask to see original documentation of HCM results and if not possible, then ask for authority to contact the specialist to verify results.

-Dr Fiona Campbell BVSc(Hons), MANZCVS, PhD, Dip ACVIM (Carrara, QLD) www.vss.net.au
+- Dr Fiona Meyers (formerly Campbell) BVSc(Hons), MANZCVS, PhD, Dip ACVIM (Carrara, QLD) www.vss.net.au

-Dr Rita Singh BSC,BVNS(Hons) Dip Vet Clin Stud, FACVSc, Dip AVCIM (Sydney) www.sashvets.com
+- Dr Rita (Manreet) Singh BSC,BVNS(Hons) Dip Vet Clin Stud, FACVSc, Dip AVCIM (Sydney) www.sashvets.com

 The HCM testing ultrasounds only prove at that time that the cat does not have hcm.